ngallegos8/Phase-4-Python-Mock-CC-Movies-Actors/README.md

 ### GET /actors

-Return JSON data in the format below. **Note**: you should return a JSON response in this format, without any additional nested data related to each actor.
+Return JSON data, without any additional nested data related to each actor.

 <!-- ```json